ac001/dawnede/README.txt

 FOSS - Embedded Developemt Eviroment

-The idea is to create an Integrated Development Enviroment for Arduino developeers and other *duino family, as well as relatives; and make them all happy together ;-)
+The idea is to create an Integrated Development Enviroment for Arduino developers and other *duino family members and cousins, relatives, and make them all happy together ;-)

-That is across platform and board's in the FOSS arena.

 To achieve this, some stuff in this repsoitiry is replicated/pulled (still working on)

-/bin - contains all the binary executables, shell scripts etc /cppqt-ide - the c++ enviroment GUI * placeholder /dawnedeonline - The Online Google app engine, shared shippeets and global distribution /etc - supeerfulous stuff
+/bin           - contains all the binary executables, shell scripts etc /cppqt-ide     - the c++ enviroment GUI * placeholder /dawnedeonline - google cloud and global distribution /etc           - configuration
-/examples - examples of code
-/hardware - all the hardware spes and their requuirements /help_docs - the api documentation and tutorials
-/libs - all the header files, c+code
-/pyqt-ide - A Qt front end in python
+/examples      - examples of code snippets etc /hardware      - all the hardware specs/hex etc /help_docs     - the api documentation and tutorials /libs          - all the header files, c+code, etc /pyqt-ide      - A Qt front end in python ** Under active development **
-/pygtk-ide - under development - see nick